Ramaroshan Site

-Ramaroshan is located in Achham district of Nepal at the altitude of 2500m.
-A place having 18 patch of meadows (locally known as patans), is a major tourism site of Achham district.
-This area is the one of the habitat of national bird of Nepal, Danfe (Lophophorus).
+Ramaroshan is located in Achham district of Nepal at an altitude of 2500m.
+A place having 18 patches of meadows (locally known as patans), it is a major tourism site of Achham district.
+This area is one of the habitats of the national bird of Nepal, Danfe (Lophophorus).
 A good view of Budhiganga basin, along with the peaks of Mount Api, and Mount Saipal can be seen from Ramaroshan area.